MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-financial-download.md

 LocalizationGroup: Samples
 ---
 # Download the Financial Sample Excel workbook for Power BI
-Need data to use to practice with the Power BI service?
-We have a simple Excel workbook with sample financial data.
+Do you need data to try with the Power BI service?
+You can use the following simple Excel workbook with sample financial data.
 This workbook has a sample table of sales and profit data sorted by market segment and country.

 ## Download it directly